-The Outdoor Saturday Market runs May through October from 8 a.m. – 1 p.m.
-(9 – 1 in October) and is located next to the Guthrie Theatre on 2nd Street S. and Chicago Avenue in Minneapolis’ Downtown East neighborhood.
-Our new Tuesday Night Market runs June through September from 4 – 8 p.m.
-(4 to 7:30 in September) at The Commons park across from U.S. Bank Stadium.
-MCFM has its Indoor Winter Markets inside the historic Mill City Museum on select Saturdays November through April from 10 a.m. to 1 p.m.
+The year round Saturday Market runs outdoors May through October and is located next to the Guthrie Theater on 2nd Street S. and Chicago Avenue in Minneapolis’ Downtown East neighborhood.
+MCFM has its Winter Markets inside the historic Mill City Museum (no admission required) on select Saturdays November through April.
+We accept EBT, WIC, FMNP and credit/debit cards for market shopping.
+Find hours, directions and more visitor information here.

 In addition to delicious local food, MCFM is proud to offer free cooking classes with professional chefs, engaging children’s activities, adult education on seasonal produce, live music, free outdoor yoga and much more.
 We hope you come down and see us soon–remember your grocery list!

 The Mill City Farmers Market is located on Dakota Land.

 We are grateful to have our market at this beautiful space with views of the Misi-ziibi, the Ojibwe name for the Great River, or Wakpá Thánka in Dakota.
 Owamni Omni (St. Anthony Falls) is located just blocks aways from the market and has long been a culturally significant place for the Dakota people.
 You can learn more about the historic and modern importance of this land with the interactive Bdote Memory Map, Native Land Map and Native Governance Center’s Dakota Land Map.